 Instructions

-- PREP: Preheat oven to 350˚F. Line a 13x9x2” baking pan with parchment paper (it should go most of the way up the sides so filling doesn’t spill over.
+- Prep: Preheat oven to 350˚F. Line a 13×9 baking pan with parchment paper (it should go most of the way up the sides so filling doesn’t spill over.

-- CRUST: In the bowl of a stand mixer fitted with the paddle attachment, cream together softened butter and 1/2 cup sugar.
-Add 1 1/2 tsp vanilla extract, 2 cups flour and 1/4 tsp salt.
-Continue mixing until mixture is crumbly and no dry flour remains.
+- Crust: In the bowl of a stand mixer fitted with the paddle attachment, cream together softened butter and 1/2 cup sugar.
+Add 1 1/2 tsp vanilla extract, 2 cups flour, and 1/4 tsp salt.
+Continue mixing until the mixture is crumbly and no dry flour remains.
 Spread the dough evenly into the bottom of your prepared pan.
 Press it with your fingertips to flatten and even out the dough.
 Bake crust at 350˚F for 18-20 minutes or until lightly golden at the edges.
 Transfer to a wire rack to cool slightly.

-- BAKING: Pour filling over the warm crust and bake in the center of a preheated oven at 350˚F for 30-35 minutes or until the filling is set.
-As soon as the filling is no longer wobbly in the center, remove from the oven so you don’t over-bake.
-Cool in the pan at room temperature for at least 1 hour then refrigerate for at least 2 hours before serving.
+- Bake: Pour filling over the warm crust and bake in the center of a preheated oven at 350˚F for 30-35 minutes or until the filling is set.
+As soon as the filling is no longer wobbly in the center, remove from the oven so you don’t overbake.

 Notes